Total Money MakeoverReview Rating:

 Chapter Two: Denial: I’m Not That Out of Shape

-Chapter Two is about denying how bad your situation is and how so many people won’t make changes until they are backed into a corner and that change is more painful than the corner.
+Chapter Two is about denying how bad your financial situation is and how so many people won’t make changes until they are backed into a corner and that change is more painful than the corner.

-I like the fitness/money analogy and Ramsey points out that it’s much easier to be in denial about your money situation than your weight.
+I like the fitness/money analogy and Ramsey points out that it’s much easier to be in denial about your financial situation than your weight.
 If you’re overweight, you know it and everyone who sees you knows it too because you can’t hide it.

 Money trouble is easier to hide.
 You can dress well, live in an expensive home, and drive a fancy car and be broke as shit.